tasmota/docs/docs/Getting-Started.md

 === "Using Serial Terminal"

-     If you flashed the device using serial-to-USB adapter (or it is a NodeMCU/D1 mini) you can take advantage of the existing connection and configure your device over the serial connection using [Commands](Commands).
+     If you flashed the device using serial programmer (or it is a NodeMCU/D1 mini) you can take advantage of the existing connection and configure your device over the serial connection using [Commands](Commands).

     First you will need a serial terminal program that connects to Tasmota console over the serial connection you used to flash it.